DHCSSza/escalator-sadilar/content/event/empower/2022/10November2022/index.md

   country:
 summary:
 abstract: >
- In August we'll take a closer look at various tools and methods used in the assessment phase of research.
+ In November we'll take a closer look at various tools and methods used in the assessment phase of research.

 # Talk start and end times.